EktaMehra/heritage_housing/README.md

    **Key Content**:
    - Predefined hypotheses (e.g., OverallQual has strong positive correlation with price).
-   - Supporting visualizations for each hypothesis (scatter plots, boxplots, KDEs).
+   - Supporting visualizations for each hypothesis.
    - Commentary explaining results and confirming or refuting each hypothesis.
-   - Static content with dynamic visual interpretation.
+   - Static content with visual interpretation.

    ![Hypothesis Validation Page](static/images/hypothesis_page.PNG)